junh1024/junh1024-Documents/Music/How to make good mixes.md

 8olei
 ---
 I dub thee 8olei transition, short for 8-bar OverLap and EqualIzer.
-You overlay 2 clips cut to 8 bars long with aligned phases (phrase matching), with a hi &/ lopass on 1 or both.
-It's suggested to have only 1 clip with drums, to avoid double drums clashing.
-If you need more separation than EQ to, try Yellow DrumExtract to isolate drums, Cockos ReaFIR in compress mode to turn down harmonics, or VSTi & MIDI to recreate some motifs.
+You overlay 2 clips cut to 8 bars long with aligned phases (phrase matching), generally with a lopass on the outgoing song, and hipass on the incoming songs (or vice versa).
+The crossover is set to 500hz with a gentle slope to blend elements of both songs.
+As such, both songs need to be in compatible keys, otherwise it will sound terrible.

+If you need more separation than EQ, try Yellow DrumExtract to isolate drums, Cockos ReaFIR in compress mode to turn down harmonics, or VSTi & MIDI to recreate some motifs.
 It's also suggested the incoming song to have a small breakdown, or a transition to a new part of the song at the end, to distract the listener.
-When done right, the 8olei transition sounds really good, since songs usually introduce new elements in blocks, not by fades.
+When done right, the 8olei transition sounds really good, since songs usually introduce new elements in blocks, not fades.
 Hence, it's very song-like.
-It depenz on how much variation your song has, to get the flexibility you need to choose a good transitioning section.
+The overall result is heavily dependant on the songs & sections chosen.
+Sometimes it can be very smooth, sometimes quite bumpy.

+It's possible to approach this live.
+To approproximate a 500hz crossover, the mids are half-cut and highs are cut on the outgoing song, and the bass is cut and mids are half-cut on the incoming song (or vice versa).
+Half-cut is defined as approx -5dB.
+This EQ setup is done for 8 bars, until you quickly switch over to the incoming song.
+EQ is reset after the transition.
+Because you're controlling 2 knobs + 1 crossfader at once, you'll need 3 hands.
+Just grow some more hands or something.

 ## Reviewing mixes